nagusubra/databricks_hackathon_2024/README.md

 ## How we built it

-In crafting Asset Nav Assistant, we employed Databricks and AWS as our foundational technologies.
-Harnessing the power of industry-leading cloud providers such as AWS and Databricks, we constructed an end-to-end RAG pipeline.
-Our core Large Language Model for this pipeline is the Mixtral 7B model, complemented by the DBRX instruct model for evaluation purposes.
+In crafting Asset Nav Assistant, we employed Databricks and AWS as our foundational technologies and underwent the following phases:

+Preparation Phase: Parse, chunk, and store data in vector format in Unity Catalog.
+Retrieval Phase: Employ the bge-large-en model for retrieval tasks.
+Augmentation Phase: Add related prompt templates to prepare a more comprehensive response.
+Generation Phase: Utilize the Mixtral 7B model to generate a response based on the retrieved and augmented information.
+Evaluation Phase: Evaluate the generated response to ensure its quality, readability, relevance, professionalism, and faithfulness.
+This iterative process allows us to fine-tune our model to achieve optimal performance.
+Interface Phase: Design an interface to allow users to interact with the final product within Databricks.
+This interface facilitates efficient access to information and enhances the overall user experience.

 ## Challenges we ran into